How does RME work?

-Royalties are paid according to the reporting from the licensees.
+Royalties are then paid according to the reporting from the licensees.
 Businesses with blanket licenses are required to send reports, such as playlists, of the sound recordings that were used.
 The licensor will then match the sound recordings to the rightsholders and pay based on the statutory royalty rate.

 What is the black box?

 The black box is a creative name for royalties that are collected and owed to rightsholders who have not been identified, and therefore cannot be paid.
-The unclaimed royalties are held in the ‘black box’ until the rightsholders can be identified, or for a limited amount of time, whichever comes first.
+The ‘unclaimed royalties’ are held in the black box until the rightsholders can be identified, or for a limited amount of time, whichever comes first.
 If the rightsholders are not identified within the set timespan, the black box is then paid out to any known rightsholders based on their market share, leaving the true rightsholders without payment.

 The black box exists across collection organizations, digital platforms, and other places where music is being used or licensed.
 It stems from the challenges of identifying and attributing content.
-Identifying content, especially when it’s been altered, edited, remixed, and redistributed, is a monumental task in itself.
+Identifying content, especially when it’s been altered, edited, and remixed is a monumental task in itself.
 After identifying content comes the additional challenge of mapping it to the correct owners.

 In music, metadata is the information attached to a song that identifies its recording and composition rightsholders.
 Unfortunately, important metadata is often missing or incorrect, and contributes to rightsholders not being identified or paid.